wp-plugins/kune-in-wp/readme.txt

 License:           GPLv3 or later
 License URI:       http://www.gnu.org/licenses/gpl-3.0.html

 This is a plugin to embed docs from kune.cc (and similar nodes) in Wordpress pages.
-Also will allow to use other kune functionalities in Wordpress.
+Also it will allow to use other kune functionalities in Wordpress.

 == Description ==